landlab/landlab/docs/source/development/install/test.rst

    $ pytest path\to\directory\you\want\to\test

 You may also want to see the code coverage of different parts of Landlab.
-To do this, you’ll first need to install
+To do this, you'll first need to install
 ```pytest-cov`` <https://pytest-cov.readthedocs.io/en/latest/readme.html>`__.

 .. code-block:: bash